CIROH-UA/DEVCON_SNOW_ML/README.md

 The model consists of twenty-three regionally specific sub-models tailored to the unique topography and hydroclimate phenomena in the Western U.S., exhibiting an RMSE less than 8 cm and a coefficient of determination approaching 0.99 on predictions spanning the 2013-2017 training period.
 The NSM pipeline assimilates nearly 700 snow telemetry (SNOTEL) and California Data Exchange Center (CDEC) sites and combines with processed lidar-derived terrain features for the prediction of a 1 km x 1 km SWE inference in critical snowsheds.

-## eScience Hack Week Project Summary: Description and Goals
+## Workbook Summary: Description and Goals

-The goal of the Hack Week project participants is to refine NSM prediction performance in the Sierra Nevada mountains through the exploration of different ML algorithms.
+The purpose of this workbook is to provide users with an introduction to snow modeling through leveraging machine learning and observation data.
+After running the example notebook, users are encouraged to explore and create their own modifications to the code to refine SWE prediction performance in the Sierra Nevada mountains.
 The current Sierra Nevada core ML algorithm is a deep neural network, and while it demonstrates satisfactory prediction skill, there still are large errors in predction and room for improvement identified by a rigorous evaluation of the model.
 The most notable error appear at locations below 1,500m and above 2,900, ephemeral and alpine regions, respectively, and during the snow melt period.
-We encourage participants to explore other ML algorithms, such as other neural networks, Long-Short-Term-Memory, tree-based, and even simple regression algorithms such as Ordinary Least Squares.
+We encourage users to explore other ML algorithms, such as other neural networks, Long-Short-Term-Memory, tree-based, and even simple regression algorithms such as Ordinary Least Squares.
 Model evaluation will form a critical element of determing differences in algorithm performance, and the Standardized Snow Water Equivalent Evaluation Tool ([SSWEET](https://github.com/whitelightning450/Standardized-Snow-Water-Equivalent-Evaluation-Tool)) will serve as a standardized method to evaluate the different algorithm architectures.

-There are several long-term goal of the eScience Hack Week Snow-Extrapolation, and participants can expect the following:
- * Develop of a publication stemming the the Hack Week project
- * Connection with large-scale NOAA Office of Water Prediction (OWP) modeling projects
- * Grow your academic network
- * Contribute to a project with the potential for integration into Federal water resources operations
- * Documented contribution to build your

-The project deliverable will be the demonstration of a ML algorithm for the Sierra Nevada region models of the NSM that measurable improves prediction skill.
-Each algorithm will have a unique model folder with Jupyter Notebook file that includes clear documentation on the training, algorithm development, and model prediction.
-Complementing the Notebook on algorithm training, a SSWEET Jupyter Notebook will load model predictions for the approapriate testing period to determine model performance.
-All model predictions will be included in the respective model forlder.
-The ultimate goal of each folder is to function a tutorial to get new users introduced and familiar with different ML algorithms, their application, and their respective strengths and weakness.

 ## Creating Stable CONDA Environment